InstituteforDiseaseModeling/idmtools/idmtools_platform_local/README.md

 ## Module Organization

     ├── ./docker_scripts          <- Script for use inside of docker container only.
 Mainly S6 service/user scripts
-    ├── idmtools_local            <- Base of the module contents
+    ├── idmtools_platform_local   <- Base of the module contents
     │   ├── cli                   <- Contains the CLI interface for the idmtools_local.
     │   ├── data                  <- Data definition for idmtool_local
     │   ├── tasks                 <- The various tasks processing methods